Tultxʷ · The confluence of two rivers

 Pillar 03

-Indigenous-informed by design.
+Culturally competent by design.

 Cultural competency built in at the protocol level, not bolted on at training.
 Informed by tribal governance experience, lineage, and lived understanding.